Kei Mouth: History

 The town of Kei Mouth was created by the British after the 8th Frontier War, as part of the frontline of a buffer zone aimed at protecting British Kaffraria from the warring Xhosa tribes.

 Huberta, the famous Hippo, took up residence in the Kei River just above third cave in 1930.
 She was eventually chased off and continued her journey southward once more.

 Sports

 Bowls and Golf are favoured pastimes in Kei Mouth.
-The Kei Mouth Country Club has a 12-hole Golf Course and there is a bowling green and a squash court adjacent to the campsite.
+The Kei Mouth Country Club has a 12-hole golf course and there is a bowling green and a squash court adjacent to the campsite.
+The country club is the venue for a weekly parkrun.

 Other sporting activities include mountain biking, horse riding and water sports such as surfing, swimming, fishing, boating and windsurfing.

 Tourism

 The economy of Kei Mouth revolves largely around tourism due to its location at the southern entrance to the erstwhile Transkei region.
 Whilst many of the residents are retirees, a large portion of homes are holiday homes owned by families from the interior.
-There are several accommodation establishments, a municipal campsite, two restaurants and bars, two small supermarkets and a service station.
+There are several accommodation establishments, a municipal campsite, multiple restaurants and bars, one supermarket (Savemor), a shop (Rainbow Supermarket) and a fuel station..